BeamiMW/streaming-processing/README.md

 # Streaming Processing with PySpark, Kafka, and PostgreSQL
 This project demonstrates real-time data processing using **Apache Kafka**, **Apache Spark**, and **PostgreSQL**.
-We simulate retail purchase events, stream them through Kafka, process them with Spark Streaming, and store the aggregated results in a PostgreSQL database.
+Simulate retail purchase events, stream them through Kafka, process them with Spark Streaming, and store the aggregated results in a PostgreSQL database.

 ## Project Overview
 The main objective of this project is to build a streaming processing system that: